 1941 - We also entertained United, with Cyril Done and Billy Liddell on target in a 2-1 Wartime League victory.

-2009 - Steven Gerrard and Fernando Torres were both voted in the PFA Team of the Year, with ex-red Jack Hobbs named in the League One equivalent.
+2009 - Steven Gerrard and Fernando Torres were both voted in the PFA Team of the Year, with ex-red Nicolas Anelka and future red Glen Johnson also included.
+Ex-red Jack Hobbs was named in the League One equivalent.